LEADING OFF: Dodgers hope Kershaw can go in NLCS Game 4

 BACK IN?

-Clayton Kershaw could start Game 4 of the NL Championship Series for the Dodgers if the left-hander’s back continues to improve.
-Kershaw was scratched from his Game 2 start because of back spasms, and manager Dave Roberts decided to stick with left-hander Julio Urías for Game 3 against Atlanta on Wednesday night.
-Los Angeles stormed to a 15-3 victory over Atlanta that cut its series deficit to 2-1.
+Clayton Kershaw could pitch Game 4 of the NL Championship Series for the Dodgers if the left-hander’s back continues to improve.
+Kershaw was scratched from his scheduled Game 2 start because of back spasms, and manager Dave Roberts decided to stick with left-hander Julio Urías for Game 3 against Atlanta on Wednesday night.
+Los Angeles stormed to a 15-3 victory that cut its series deficit to 2-1.

 “Every day it’s been better,” Roberts said of Kershaw’s back.
 “I can’t just sit here right now and say he’s going to start tomorrow.
 I think if it progresses the way it has, it’s a likely possibility.
 But again, this is making sure Clayton feels good tomorrow when he wakes up and the training staff gives us our blessing as well.”